Jnani-Smart/Clippy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

+Attribution: If you distribute this project or derivatives, please retain the copyright and attribution notices and include the [NOTICE](NOTICE) file in your distribution.

 ## Version History